The health and wellbeing of Scope customers is the highest priority for Scope.

 There are currently no restrictions on leaving home.

 For further details visit:

 With the easing of restrictions, community sport can resume.
 Talk to your local service Manager or program Manager for more details on individual programs.

 Services & service changes

 Scope is continuing to monitor the coronavirus (COVID-19) health alert with the safety of our customers and employees our top priority.
-To this end, we are making some temporary changes to the way services are delivered to make sure we can still support you with essential services while keeping everyone safe.
+In line with current government guidelines, we have resumed all face to face and in centre services.

 Funding & NDIS